Angie's Dad's Best Cabbage Coleslaw

 2 stalks celery, chopped

-1 cup white sugar (Please feel free to cut back on sugar- William and I put 3 tblsp of sugar or honey)
+1 cup white sugar (Please feel free to cut back on sugar- William and I put 3 tblsp of

 1 cup white vinegar